SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 Monthly

 Billing Rule: First 20 min of clinical staff time under physician direction.
-Requires at least one interactive communication with the patient/caregiver during the
+Requires at least one interactive communication with the patient/caregiver during the month.

 Control: Interactive communication documentation tracked before submission.